 18 The Statutes (Repeals and Minor Amendments) Act 2003 s.
 121(3) is not included because the section it sought to amend had been replaced by the Machinery of Government (Planning and Infrastructure) Amendment Act 2002 s.
 47 before the amendment purported to come into operation.

 19 The amendment in the Courts Legislation Amendment and Repeal Act 2004 Sch.
 2 cl.
 50 was repealed by the Criminal Law and Evidence Amendment Act 2008 s.
 77(13) before the amendment purported to come into operation.

-20 On the date as at which this compilation was prepared, the Personal Property Securities (Consequential Repeals and Amendments) Act 2011 Pt.
-12 Div.
-6 had not come into operation.
-It reads as follows:

-Division 6 — Transport Co-ordination Act 1966 amended

-108. Act amended

-This Division amends the Transport Co-ordination Act 1966.

-109. Section 20 amended

-After section 20(4) insert:

-(5) In accordance with the Personal Property Securities Act 2009 (Commonwealth) section 10 the definition of licence paragraph (d), a licence granted under this Part is declared not to be personal property for the purposes of that Act.

-110. Section 47ZD amended

-After section 47ZD(6) insert:

-(7) If a licence issued under subsection (1) is transferable by the licensee, in accordance with the Personal Property Securities Act 2009 (Commonwealth) section 10 the definition of licence paragraph (d), the licence is declared not to be personal property for the purposes of that Act.